COVID-19 Update:Learn where you can get your child vaccinated, as well as other important facts about COVID-19.

 As regulations allow us to bring more patients and families back for necessary care and surgical procedures, we know there are concerns about safety.
 Here’s how we are protecting patients, families and staff:

-- We screen everyone (all staff, patients and visitors) with a temperature check and brief health assessment.
+- We screen patients, families and visitors with a brief health assessment upon arrival.

-- There are special processes in place for patients who are being admitted for inpatient care or having surgery or those who are experiencing COVID-19 symptoms.
+- There are special processes in place for patients who are being admitted for inpatient or surgical care or those who are experiencing COVID-19 symptoms.

-- If you don't have one, masks are provided at check-in.
+- If you don't have a mask, one will be provided for you at check-in.

 - Wearing a mask protects you and others.

-- We limit the number of people in reception areas.
+- Limiting the number of people in reception areas.

-- We are staggering appointment times to space out visitors.
+- Staggering appointment times to space out visitors.

-- Our staff will observe appropriate distancing when interacting with you and your family.
+- Observing appropriate distancing when possible with staff interactions between you and your family.

-- All patients are tested for COVID-19 upon hospital admission using rapid testing.
+- All patients are tested for COVID-19 upon hospital admission.

 - Patients with COVID-19 are cared for in specially-equipped rooms.